EtienneTurc/PacmanOnline/README.md

 ## Introduction

 A pacman game developped for IN104 class.
-You can play at the adress : [pacman.data-ensta.fr](pacamn.data-ensta.fr)
+You can play at the adress : [https://pacman.data-ensta.fr](pacamn.data-ensta.fr)

 ## Getting started